FETCHING

 and we were on the mainland cruising along fine when someone in the back lost

 their lunch.
-The bumps on the road, along with the sweltering heat, had
+The bumps on the road, along with the sweltering heat, had taken

-by proxy.
-Each sick passenger inspired one behind him, and on those bus
+sick passenger inspired one behind him, and on those bus lines there were no little

-lines there were no little brown bags provided, like on your favorite airline.
+brown bags provided, like on your favorite airline.

-it was getting tense and depressing.
+and depressing.
 What was needed was a distraction.
+In Africa, in Tanganyika,

-In Africa, in Tanganyika, circa 1956, on any given day along the roads and
+circa 1956, on any given day along the roads and pathways, distractions are pretty

-pathways, distractions are pretty easy to come by.
-Thus, a dear old man
+easy to come by.
+Thus, a dear old man riding a bicycle was our distraction.

 all of Africa, there is a special kind of bicycle sold in nearly every Indian